dockstore/azul/.github/PULL_REQUEST_TEMPLATE/backport.md

 ### Author (before every review)

-- [ ] Merged `develop` into PR branch to integrate upstream changes
+- [ ] PR branch is up to date (if not, merge `develop` into PR branch to integrate upstream changes)
 - [ ] Ran `make requirements_update` <sub>or this PR does not modify `requirements*.txt`, `common.mk`, `Makefile` and `Dockerfile`</sub>
 - [ ] Added `R` tag to commit title <sub>or this PR does not modify `requirements*.txt`</sub>
 - [ ] This PR is labeled `reqs` <sub>or does not modify `requirements*.txt`</sub>